-If a PHA has not adequately administered its HCV program, HUD may prohibit use of funds in the UNP Account and may direct the PHA to use funds in that account to improve administration of the program, for HCV HAP expenses, or to reimburse ineligible expenses in accordance with the regulation at 24 CFR 982.155(b)(3).
+If COC has not adequately administered its HCV program, HUD may prohibit use of funds in the UNP Account and may direct COC to use funds in that account to improve administration of the program, for HCV HAP expenses, or to reimburse ineligible expenses in accordance with the regulation at 24 CFR 982.155(b)(3).

-HUD requires the PHA Board of Commissioners or other authorized officials to establish the maximum amount that may be charged against the UNP account without specific approval.
+HUD requires COC Board of Commissioners or other authorized officials to establish the maximum amount that may be charged against the UNP account without specific approval.

 Expenditures from the UNP account will be made in accordance with all applicable federal requirements.
-Expenditures will not exceed \$10,000 per occurrence without the prior approval of the PHA's Board of Commissioners.
+Expenditures will not exceed \$10,000 per occurrence without the prior approval of COC's Board of Commissioners.